qhilipp/Search-Algorithms/README.md

 * [util](#utilities-)

 ## Testing 🧪
-The default package of the project contains the Main.java file which contains the main method and a couple of methods for testing with the algorithms.
+The default package of the project contains the Main.java file, which contains the main method and a couple of methods for testing the algorithms.
 Feel free to play around in this file.

 ## GeneralSearch 🕵
 All included Search Algorithms rely on the GeneralSearch algorithm.
 This algorithm